128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-alert                   Alert only.
+- alert:                   Alert only.
-drop                    Drop session.
+- drop:                    Drop session.
-close-tcp-connection    Close TCP Connection.
+- close-tcp-connection:    Close TCP Connection.

 ## `configure authority idp-profile rule outcome severity`